Kuwertzel/AppleMusic2Spotify/README.md

 # AppleMusic2Spotify

-This script can read public Apple Music playlists and create a mirrored playlists on Spotify.
+This script can read public Apple Music playlists and create mirrored playlists on Spotify.

 Personal playlists can be used too, as long as they are made publicly visible.